BoltzExchange/boltz-backend/docs/lifecycle.md

 5. `trnasaction.server.confirmed`: the lockup transaction of the server has been included in a block
 6. `transaction.claimed`: the server claimed the coins that the client locked

-In case the swap was created but the client did not lock any coins, the status will be `swap.expired`.
+In case the swap was created, but the client did not lock any coins, the status will be `swap.expired`.

 When the client fails to lock coins in a way that is satisfactory to the server, it will set the status to `transaction.lockupFailed`.